facioquo/uswds-design-patterns/README.md

 2. `SASS/site-styles.scss` is the common dark theme for our regular site pages and the shared `usa-banner` and `usa-identifier` components.

 For typical sites, you would only use one base stylesheet.

+## Historical notes

+- See [our first Pull Request](https://github.com/facioquo/uswds-design-patterns/pull/1) to learn how we installed the USWDS package.